 Everyone seems to have a video camera when you give a talk these days, but the quality and results are highly variable.
+Unfortunately, that is not always true.
+For example, when I gave a plenary talk to 2000 conservationist in a modern 7 story opera house in Montpellier, the lecture received a standing ovation and was followed by a debate, but the organisers neither videoed nor recorded the event.
 You never can tell what will happen or what will get lost.
 Professionals and the well funded do not guarantee good outcomes.
 You can become a bit cynical after getting cut from a programme on environmental valuation by the BBC for not repeating what the director wanted said.
 You might become suspicious, after presenting a critique of green growth at an Austrian macroeconomic research institute and after months of inquiry being told the video could not be posted as there was no sound.
-You might be even more suspicious when a bank produces a high quality two language video of you criticizing environmental financialisation and then refuses to release it due to “internal problems”.
+You might be even more suspicious when a bank produces a high quality two language video of you criticising environmental financialisation and then refuses to release it due to “internal problems”.
 You might be disappointed by having out of focus videos posted of you as if shot from half a mile away.
 Then there are pleasant surprises with high quality results from activists, student amateurs, colleagues and University media teams.
-Below is a selection of videos covering seminars, lectures and conference presentations (some interviews are here).
+Below is a selection of videos covering seminars, lectures and conference presentations (some interviews can be found here).
 More videos of lectures and talks can be found at Clive Spash on Vimeo

 2014 Presentation at Degrowth Conference and Debate with Nico Paech